cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/report-contents.md

 {{% ptaas-tier %}}, you can customize what you see in all but the Attestation Letter.

 The Attestation Letter is a one-page report that you can share with external stakeholders such as prospects or customers.
-For more information, download this [sample Attestation Letter](/gsg/Sample_Web_Attestation_Letter.pdf) for a web app.
+You're welcome to download this [sample Attestation Letter](/gsg/Sample_Web_Attestation_Letter.pdf) for a web app.

 {{% alert title="Note" color="note" %}}